jackyma1213/spotify/README.md

 # Building Spotify with Next.js+ tailwindcss + Recoil

-This project is based on youtube tutorial https://www.youtube.com/watch?v=3xrko3GpYoU, which allows user to control player on Spotify Application
+This project is based on youtube tutorial https://www.youtube.com/watch?v=3xrko3GpYoU which allows users to control player on Spotify Application.
+In this project, Web Player was implemented therefore the users can play track on the browser

 ## What you need: